 If you follow me on Instagram, you will know I started working with Elissa, a coach, around my relationship with food, eating, and exercise.
-It’s something I did to combat a lifetime of disordered eating and ideas associated with my body.
-It’s something I feel like I’ve let get a little wobbly in the last year or two and wanted to rectify.
-With that in mind, I received my first plan and we started coaching about a month ago.
+I did it to combat a lifetime of disordered eating and ideas associated with my body.
+I feel like I’ve let get a little shaky in the last year or two and wanted to rectify it.
+So with that in mind, I received my first plan, and we started coaching about a month ago.

-Knowing something was up, Elissa booked a call with me to have a chat.
+Knowing something was up, Elissa booked a call with me to chat.
 It’s funny how, and I’ve said this before with coaches, they can see right through you.
 It’s the sameness of being human, I think.
-We all like to believe we are these complicated, hard to figure out beings, but we aren’t.
+We all like to believe we are these complicated, hard-to-figure-out beings, but we aren’t.

 She knew immediately what my problem was.
-I’ve been a coach, let me tell you what a talent that is to be able to set your ‘stuff’ aside and really hear someone else.
+I’ve been a coach; let me tell you what a talent that is to be able to set your ‘stuff’ aside and hear someone else.
 It’s pretty special.
 So, yeah, she crushed it.
-She listened to me lament the terrible start, the feeling of not being 100% in, all of that, Elissa shaped her response and delivered it like a one/two punch.
+She listened to me lament the terrible start, the feeling of not being 100% in, and all of that; Elissa shaped her response and delivered it like a one/two punch.

 I’ve paraphrased, of course.
 That paragraph sounds very me.
 Haha.
-Elissa is much more articulate than I. But it is the same thing I say to you guys about confidence, or your relationship with your body, family, partners, the world!
+Elissa is much more articulate than I am.
+But it is the same thing I say to you guys about confidence or your relationship with your body, family, partners, and the world!
 Stop looking for that one magic, perfect moment and start living.
 Do it now.
 Do it one moment or one day at a time.